-A Guide to What to Wear on a Cruise in 2020 and Beyond
+What to Wear on a Cruise – The Ultimate Guide

 You may imagine, or even remember, the days of dressing to the nines on a cruise.
 The reality is, as times have changed, so have the cruise line dress codes and expectations.

-True story – My brother got married just a month before, and these were our wedding party clothes.
+True story – My brother got married just a month before, and these were our bride’s maid and groomsmen outfits.
 I was so thankful to be able to have a place to wear them again!

-The fact is, we weren’t out of place and certainly at that time, most men were either in a dark suit or tux, and most ladies dressed in long gowns or cocktail dresses on Formal Nights.
+Yet, we weren’t out of place and certainly at that time, most men were either in a dark suit or tuxedo.
+Most women wore long gowns or cocktail dresses on formal nights on a cruise.

 This post contains affiliate links which means if you click and buy that I may make a commission, at no cost to you.
 Please see my disclosure policy for details.

-This often means casual, clean looking pants or jeans for men (no holes), along with a nice shirt or polo.
+A casual dress code means includes casual pants or nice jeans for men (no holes), along with a nice shirt or polo.
 For ladies, capri pants, nice jeans and a cute top, or a sundress are all great.
-Often the first and last evenings of your cruise, will be a Casual dress suggestion.
+Most of the time, first and last evenings of your cruise, will be a casual dress suggestion.